Lesson 1 - Introduction and the Epidermis

 5. Epidermal layers - from deepest to most superficial, the epidermal layers are:

 a.
 Stratum germinativum (also called the stratum basale).
-Go to the following site and then
+Go to the following

 click on the epidermal layer you wish to see.